 Mr. Friberg, you have an extensive academic and professional background.
 Can you elaborate on that?

 Daniel: That is correct.
-I graduated as a master of Business Administration (MBA) at the Gothenburg Business School.
-Later I did social research at the university of Gothenburg.
+I graduated from Gothenburg Business School, and later I did social research at the University of Gothenburg.
 My research team did some ground-breaking stuff on the relationship between social capital and geography.
-In the right circumstances it can produce an economic cluster.
-For example, Västra Götaland (Western Sweden) is one big cluster of maritime industry.
+In the right circumstances, it can produce an economic cluster.
+For example, Västra Götaland (Western Sweden) is one big cluster of the maritime industry.
 Donsö, a small island in that region has 11 large shipping companies and only 1,500 inhabitants.
 This is due to the high concentration of the right people (who have a continuity of knowhow) and its good access to the sea.

 Why did you switch to (meta)politics while you clearly could have earned much more elsewhere?

 Daniel: It felt like a pressing responsibly to me.
 Why would I focus my time and energy into making money while our civilization is in big trouble?
 Why would I make money for myself when my children will not even be able to live in the country I and my generation will leave behind?
 I see it as a duty toward the European civilization, that needs strong people in difficult times.

 Your book is titled the The Real Right Returns.
 What do you mean by that?